Login or Register for FREE!

 The ratio in dB of the noise generated by the receiver to the theoretical minimum noise

-Hint: Since were talking about ratios, the correct answer is the only one with dB mentioned in it.
+Hint: Since were talking about ratios, the correct answer is the only one with dB mentioned in it as compared to an "ideal" receiver, which exists only in theory.

 See Wikipedia for more information: https://en.wikipedia.org/wiki/Noise_figure

-Hint: The question and only the correct answer have the word receiver in them.
+Hint: The only the correct answer has the words receiver and theoretical in it.

 Tags: arrl chapter 7 arrl module 7c